eagle840/katacoda-labs/calico/intro.md

 # IN PROGRESS 9th oct. expected completion 14th

+This scenario is presently in the design process, please do not use.

+ADD REVIEW OF CNI
+ADD REVIEW OF HOW TO CHECK K8S config for CNI

 This scenario follows the instructions as provided in the Calico project: https://docs.projectcalico.org/v3.9/getting-started/kubernetes/installation/